Strategy11/formidable-forms/readme.txt

 = 2.0.01 =
 * Break transients into chunks for large forms ( > 200 fields )
 * Remove the upgrade link and perform the upgrade automatically
+* Allow upgrades to be done automatically in WordPress multisite with the 'Upgrade Network' option
 * Updated translations
 * Only add one line in the email headers for cc and bcc
 * Added frm_include_meta_keys hook for including the previously included meta values referenced by field key